The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 404 Not Found
 ```

+-->
-### Update a Wishlist Item By Ref
+## Update a Wishlist Item By Wishlist item Id

-Update a wishlist item (for example to change the selected variant).
-Developer must supply the wishlistRef and itemRef (both the retailer's own identifiers).
+Update a wishlist item (for example to change the selected variant if the size or colour of the product is updated).
+Developer must supply the wishlist Item Ref.
 Note that itemRef is the client's unique identifier for a wishlist item associated with a single wishlist item.
 It is NOT the productRef, which typically could be the retailer's product SKU.

 If the variant is being changed, then the original variant ID (TWC internal ID) must also be provided.